Oplax Hopf Algebras: The object X in Span

 \subsection{Spans}

 Recall that in any category $\Cc$, a span $X\tickar Y$ is a diagram of the form $\spn{X}{S}{Y.}{f}{g}$

 A morphism between spans is a map $u: S \to T$ making both left and right triangles commute:

 If $\Cc$ has pullbacks, the composite $X\tickar Y\tickar Z$ is $\spn{X}{S\times_Y R}{Z}{}{}$ in the usual way.
 Since pullbacks are unique only up to isomorphism, the above data forms a bicategory.
-As explained in Section \ref{sec:pseudomon}, using coherence we can work with $\Span$ as if it was a strict $2$-category.
+As explained in \cref{sec:pseudomon}, using coherence we can work with $\Span$ as if it was a strict $2$-category; on the other hand, taking isomorphism classes of spans we can work with a 1-category also denoted $\Span$, and it should be clear from the context which one we mean.
 From this point on, we restrict ourselves to $\Span$ for $\Cc = \Set$, where spans can also be expressed as $(f,g)\colon S\to X\times Y$ as is the case in any category with products.

+\begin{remark} An evident observation, which will nevertheless be very useful in checking various axioms in the following sections, is that there is at most one span morphism with target a span with a monic leg.
+Explicitly, if there were two maps of spans $u, u'\colon S\to T$ as in \cref{mapofspans} and for example the leg $h\colon T\to X$ is monic, then $u=u'$ since $h\circ u=f=h\circ u'$.
+More generally, a similar argument shows that there is at most one span morphism with target a span with jointly monic legs.
+As a result, in later axioms that involve equalities of pasted composites of 2-cells in $\Span$, whenever the target span has that property, the axiom verification is straightforward since there can only be one such 2-cell. \end{remark}